Mixture model fitting using conditional models and modal Gibbs sampling: 'Modal' Gibbs sampling for mixture models

-We will start by noting that, given $\mathbf{z}$, INLA can be used to fit the resulting model because all observations are assigned to a particular group in the mixture.
-Hence, given $\mathbf{z}$, the model can be expressed as a model with several likelihoods.
-In this case, the approximations provided by INLA are for (conditional) posterior marginals $\pi(\theta_{\bullet}|\mathbf{y}, \mathbf{z})$, with $\theta_{\bullet}\in\bm\theta$.
-In addition, the (conditional) marginal likelihood obtained is $\pi(\mathbf{y}|\mathbf{z})$.

-Hence, the posterior marginals of the parameters in the mixture model can be obtained as follows:
+It should be noted that, given $\mathbf{z}$, the observations are assigned to a particular group in the mixture and the model can be expressed as a model with several likelihoods, which is easier to fit.
+In addition, the posterior marginals of the parameters in the mixture model can be obtained by averaging over the posterior distribution of $\mathbf{z}$ as follows:

-Here, $\mathcal{Z}$ is the parameter space of the of the auxiliary variables, which is the $n$-dimensional Cartesian product of $\{1,\ldots, K\}$.
+Here, $\mathcal{Z}$ is the parameter space of the auxiliary variables, which is the $n$-dimensional Cartesian product of $\{1,\ldots, K\}$.